gyamfi7499/SALES-PERFORMANCE-ANALYSIS/README.md

 ## CONCLUSION

 This project showcases the transformation of raw sales data into actionable business insights through Power Query, Pivot Tables, and interactive Dashboards.
-By examining sales performance across regions, products, and salespersons, the analysis highlights key strengths such as top-selling products and high-performing sales Person, while also uncovering challenges like underperforming regions and cost management gaps.
+By examining sales performance across regions, products, and salespersons, the analysis highlights key strengths such as top-selling products and high-performing Sales Person, while also uncovering challenges like underperforming regions and cost management gaps.